cansavvy/DataTrail_ReOrg/docs/02_getting_data_05_basic_commands.md

 ```

 Now that the matrix is all numbers, we can do things like calculate the column or row statistics using `apply()`.
+The first argument to `apply()` is the data object we want to work on.
+The third argument is the function we will apply to each row or column of the data object.
+The second argument specifies whether we are applying the function across rows or across columns (1 for rows, 2 for columns).

 ```r